-For ease of comparison between approaches, our experiments use a consistent GM-RES tolerance based on the working precision $(10^{-2} \text{ for single}, 10^{-4} \text{ for double, and} 10^{-6} \text{ for quadruple})$.
+For ease of comparison between approaches, our experiments use a consistent GMRES tolerance based on the working precision $(10^{-2} \text{ for half}, 10^{-4} \text{ for single}, \text{ and } 10^{-6} \text{ for double})$.
 In practice, however, the GMRES tolerance could be adjusted to minimize the total number of GMRES iterations performed across refinement steps.
-The analysis in [9, sec.
+The analysis in [9, sect.
 3] shows that the smaller $\kappa{\infty}(\tilde{A})$, the larger we can set the GMRES convergence tolerance while still meeting the constraint (2.3); of course, if the tolerance parameter is made too large, this can increase the number of refinement steps required for convergence.

 Of course, whether changing the GMRES tolerance will result in fewer GMRES iterations depends on the convergence trajectory of GMRES, which in turn depends heavily on properties of the linear system.
-For nonnormal matrices, $\kappa{\infty}(\widetilde{A})$ and even the full spectrum of \widetilde{A} , have no direct connection to the GMRES convergence rate, so we cannot draw any theoretical conclusions.
+For nonnormal matrices, $\kappa{\infty}(\tilde{A})$ and even the full spectrum of \tilde{A} have no direct connection to the GMRES convergence rate, so we cannot draw any theoretical conclusions.

-For normal A, however, we can connect spectral properties of \widetilde{A} with the convergence rate of GMRES.
-Although further investigation is out of the scope of this work, we briefly mention some potential approaches for improving GMRES-IR performance in cases where the coefficient matrix is normal and GMRES convergence for the resulting preconditioned matrix \widetilde{A} constructed using lower precision LU factors is slow.
+For normal A, however, we can connect spectral properties of \widehat{A} with the convergence rate of GMRES.
+Although further investigation is out of the scope of this work, we briefly mention some potential approaches for improving GMRES-IR performance in cases where the coefficient matrix is normal and GMRES convergence for the resulting preconditioned matrix \widehat{A} constructed using lower precision LU factors is slow.
 One possibility is to add an additional preconditioner in order to eliminate eigenvalues or clusters of eigenvalues that cause difficulties for GMRES.
 One could also incorporate a deflation-based technique to eliminate these parts of the spectrum.
-Another approach (for any A) is to try a different Krylov subspace iterative method; though it may not have the same guarantees on backward stability, it may provide a faster convergence rate in practice.